 Jason earned a bachelor’s degree from Kent State University, an MBA from John Carroll University, and has a Certification in Risk Management Assurance (CRMA).

-Anthony Palombit, Ph.D., brings more than two decades of corporate and consulting experience in the areas of change management, organizational effectiveness and leadership development.
-Specializing in leadership development assessments, he is the master trainer for Herrmann International (Thinking Styles) and Genos Americas (Emotional Intelligence) and has trained over 1,000 facilitators in these technologies at companies such as MTV, Cirque du Soleil, IBM, Microsoft, HP, Target, Pfizer, Johnson & Johnson, the UN, the CIA, the Department of Defense, Victoria’s Secret, the GAP, Roger’s Communications and Cadbury.
+Anthony brings more than three decades of corporate and consulting experience in the areas of executive coaching, organizational effectiveness and leadership development.
+His client list includes: BlackRock, Gymboree, Burlington Stores, Fitbit, VMware, Nike, Sensata Technologies, the NFL, Cirque du Soleil, IBM, EBay, PayPal, Microsoft, Pfizer, American Express, the UN, the CIA, the Department of Defense, Victoria’s Secret, Cisco, Biogen, Eli Lilly, and Logitech.